nicholasjin/nicholasjin.github.io/_posts/2020-2-26-Intro-and-Simpsons-Paradox.md

 Each state is colored by the relative difference in participation rate of SAT/ACT.
 Red points are states where most students take the SAT; blue points are states where most take the ACT.
 Our data separates itself neatly into distinct populations, each featuring a positive correlation between SAT and ACT scores.

 Thus, for this dataset, we have resolved Simpson's Paradox.
 Our spurious negative correlation is the result of a selection bias.
 Most students choose to take either the SAT or the ACT (but not both), depending primarily on where they live.
-Since it costs resources (money, time, energy, etc.) to prepare for a non-mandatory standardized test, only those that are better equipped to take the alterative do so.
-Thus, any low-participation average test score is in some sense sampled from the tail of the "true" score distribution, the hypothetical alternate-test performance of every student in the state, and higher than what a more representative sample would show.
+Since it costs resources (money, time, energy, etc.) to prepare for a non-mandatory standardized test, only those that are better equipped to take the alterative do so, so alternative test scores are in general higher than the mandatory one.

+Consider Connecticut, a state that had **mandatory SAT testing in 2017**.
+Every graduating senior in the state took the test, prepared or not.
+The graduating seniors that took the 2017 ACT in Connecticut were those that *went out of their way* to do so, and therefore were disproportionately prepared for that exam.
+Thus, the average ACT score for that state was higher than what you might expect if it had been mandatory.
+Since in this case the ACT was an alternative test, it was subject to a selection bias, and this is true of alternative tests in general.

 ## Simpson's Paradox, in math:
 Having